ik61635/Selendriod/README.md

 'Log Class' for logging is used
-'Utils folder' having all the common utility methods 'property file and excel file' is used located inside 'Resources' it is used to drive test cases
+'Utils folder' having all the common utility methods 'property file and excel file' is used located inside 'Resources' it is used to drive test cases Activities
+ It has 4 test Cases
+• TestCase 1 TestDisplayTextViewFunctionality to check text is display on home page
+• TestCase 2 TestDisplayAndFocusLayoutFunctionality to check Display And FocusLayout Functionality on home page
+• TestCase 3 TestWebViewFunctionality to check WebView Functionality is working
+• TestCase 4 TestRegistrationFunctionality to check Registration Functionality is working
 ```